A Semi-supervised CART Model for Covariate Shift: Proof of Theorem 1

-Based on Eq. \ref{eq:4}, it is reasonable to assume an imaginary data $D_t$ in the target domain where we can derive an estimate $m_m$ is the same as $m_n$.
-In the following proof, the subscript of some notations will become $m$, which have the same meaning but in terms of $D_t$.
+The equivalence implies that two models are expected to produce the same predictions.
+Here, $m_m(X, \Theta)$ represents an estimate of $m_{X\sim D}(X)$ based on an imaginary data set $D_t$ with sample size $m$ in the target domain where we can derive an estimate $m_m$ the same as $m_n$.
+In reality, $m$ could be treated as the effective sample size related to $n$:

 where $K \rightarrow \frac{\xi^2}{2048}$ as $m \rightarrow \infty$ \citep{scornet2015consistency}.
 Finally, since

 for large enough $m$,

 which concludes statement 3.
 Hence